ember-cli-sentry/ember-cli-sentry/README.md

 ## Example

 The dummy application in tests is a working example with a couple of logging here and there, and a default logger.
-Since I do not provide a Sentry key for testing purpose, everything will be sent to console.

 ## Dependencies